MoonPoet/xaprb-src/content/blog/how-i-meditate.md

 When a dog sits near the table and hopes for a scrap of food to be dropped, its attention is completely taken by that watching.
 So I watch each breath.

 I count the breaths, ten at a time.
 In.
 One.
 In.
 Two.
 In.
 Three.
 Up to ten.
 Then, repeat: In.
 One.
 In, Two...
 In, Nine, In, Twenty.
 Again: In, One, In, Two...
 In, Nine, In, Thirty.
 If I count to eighty, I meditate twenty minutes total.
 On weekends when I do not need to follow a strict schedule, I might count hundreds of breaths.
 Or if I was distracted often during getting to know my body and being, I count to seventy or sixty to stay within twenty minutes.

+When I have practiced long enough, I bring my attention back to the sounds, for the space of a breath.
+I notice the weight of my body and hands pressing down.
+I know again that my body exists.